ImperialCollegeLondon/safedata_validator/README.md

 You can set the program up for offline use.

-1. You will need to have installed and set up `ete2` (see below).
-Once installed, the program will use `ete2` unless you explicitly tell it not to by adding the `--use_entrez` argument.
-You might want to do this if you think your local copy of the NCBI database is out of date.
+1. You will need to have installed and set up `ete3` (see below) and then provide the path to the `ete3` local taxonomy database.

 2. The current list of valid location names and bounding boxes is automatically downloaded directly from the SAFE Gazetteer.
 To work